The diagnostic test will the nurse expect the health care provider to order in order to definitively diagnose iron deficient anemia is:

 Full Question: which questions are critical for the nurse to ask during each step in the nursing process? select all that apply.

-were patient goals met? can interventions be universally applied? is collected data thorough and accurate? could interventions affect the patient negatively? are all underlying factors addressed in the plan of care?
+were patient goals met? can interventions be universally applied? is collected data thorough and accurate? could interventions affect the patient negatively? are all underlying factors addressed in the plan of care?the incidence of postoperative wound infections occurring in orif procedures in which antibiotics were and were not utilized is an example of which type of performance measure?

 #SPJ4